SerxaS/signature-schemes/README.md

 # ⚠️ Disclaimer
-🚧 This project is a work-in-progress and is not ready for production yet.
+🚧 This project is work-in-progress and is not ready for production yet.
 Use at your own risk. 🚧